 An alert that contains a description of product or version support.

 3. Note

-The manual offers configuration information (including model, description, port type, software interface) for indicative purpose only.
+This manual introduces the product model, port type and CLI for your reference.
 In case of any discrepancy or inconsistency between the manual and the actual version, the actual version prevails.